PQCA/documentation/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 # Welcome to the documentation

-This repository manages the documentation for the pq-code-package project.
+This repository manages the documentation for the pqca project.

 ## Prerequisites